Ask

 1 year ago

-Dear Bidya Ghose, Thank you for the question
+Dear Shalini, Thank you for the question

-A balanced diet is one which provides all the nutrients in required amounts and proper proportions.
+You can consume a balanced diet which provides all the nutrients in required amounts and proper proportions.
 It can easily be achieved through a blend of the four basic food groups.
 The quantities of foods needed to meet the nutrient requirements vary with age, gender, physiological status and physical activity.
 A balanced diet should provide around 50-60% of total calories from carbohydrates, preferably from complex carbohydrates, about 10-15% from proteins and 20-30% from both visible and invisible fat.

-As a general dietary guideline, for an apparently healthy individual with no specific health or nutrition needs and/or metabolic condition it is recommended to consume 2000kcal/d and the Daily protein requirement should ideally be followed as 46g protein.
+As a general dietary guideline, for an apparently healthy individual/ with no specific health or nutrition needs and/or metabolic condition it is recommended to consume 2000kcal/d and the RDA for protein requirement is 46g/d for women.

 Here are few guidelines for healthy balanced diet that can be considered: